 Why measure roasted coffee density

 It is easy to over-extract a dark roast, and it is also easy to under-extract a light roast.
-By measuring the density, you get a starting recipe that suits the extraction required for your roast level.
-You also get much more effective adjustments.
-Now, you can avoid sour and bitter coffee easily and quickly instead of using up most of your bag of beans blindly trying to figure out the right formula.
+By measuring the density, you get a starting recipe more likely to suit the extraction required for your roast level.

 Coffee bean weight varies dramatically with the coffee roast scale.